FAQ

 General Company Information

-The Company has launched a Phase I/II proof-of-concept study, evaluating the safety and efficacy of topical R327 in patients with mild skin and soft tissue diabetes foot infections (DFIs).
+- The Company completed a Phase I/II proof-of-concept study, evaluating the safety and efficacy of topical R327 in patients with mild skin and soft tissue diabetes foot infections (DFIs).
+Patients were treated either daily or every second day, for 14 days.
+The study achieved its primary endpoints of resolving/curing bacterial infections in DFIs.
+R327 was well-tolerated in all patients.

 Recce is trading on the Australian Stock Exchange (ASX) under the ticker: RCE and on the Frankfurt Stock Exchange (FSE) under the ticker: R9Q.